 A plate of bacon deviled eggs garnished with sliced chives and smoked paprika.

-Deviled eggs are one of my favorite party appetizers along with grape jelly meatballscheese ball bites and bacon wrapped dates.
+Bacon deviled eggs is one of my favorite party appetizer recipes along with grape jelly meatballscheese ball bites and bacon wrapped dates.
 Be the hit of your party or potluck with these appetizers!

 Egg white halves on a sheet pan.

-• The most crucial component to perfect deviled eggs is to have perfectly boiled eggs to start with.
-I use this technique from the Pioneer Woman and it’s always worked great!
-Also, I cook a few more eggs than necessary so if I have any issues with peeling, I’ve got some backups.
+• I cook a few more eggs than necessary so if I have any issues with peeling, I’ve got some backups for my bacon deviled eggs.

 • The easiest way to fill a deviled egg is with a pastry bag.
-I use a disposable pastry bag with a large star tip for perfect looking egg filling.
+Don’t just spoon in the yolk mash, use a disposable pastry bag with a large star tip for perfect looking egg filling.

 • If you don’t have a pastry bag, simply use a gallon sized plastic bag with one corner snipped off as a makeshift pastry bag.